 In delivering the court's decision, Chief Justice Herb Yazzie said the election residency law "is contrary to the fundamental rights of all Navajos to participate in their government, to run as a candidate and to vote who their leaders should be."

 Navajo Department of Justice Attorney Regina Holyan, who argued on behalf of the Navajo Election Administration, disagreed with the court's conclusion.

 "There is no conflict.
 I still believe that.
-However, I think the concept of fundamental law is a concept that many people

 At issue were two conflicting laws.